SamuraiHashira/Sum-ix-Password-Generator/README.md

 # Password-Generator by @Samurai
-Create your new powerful password easly
+Create your new  password easily